thibaut-neoledge/azure-docs.fr-fr/articles/security-center/security-center-add-web-application-firewall.md

 <properties
-   pageTitle="Ajouter un pare-feu d'applications web dans le Centre de sécurité Azure | Microsoft Azure" description="Ce document vous montre comment implémenter la recommandation d’Azure Security Center **Add a web application firewall** (Ajouter un pare-feu d’applications web) et **Finalize application protection** (Finaliser la protection des applications)." services="security-center" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Add a web application firewall in Azure Security Center | Microsoft Azure" description="This document shows you how to implement the Azure Security Center recommendations **Add a web application firewall** and **Finalize application protection**." services="security-center" documentationCenter="na" authors="TerryLanfear"